About the Steiner Waldorf Schools Fellowship®

 - Provides information resources.

-Fran is a former solicitor and senior charity executive.
-She played a pivotal role in the development of Greenwich Steiner School from its early days as a new initiative to become an established school.
-After leaving Greenwich she was a prison inspector where her work included inspecting secure facilities holding children.
+Fran is a former solicitor and experienced senior charity executive.
+She played a pivotal role in the development of Greenwich Steiner School from its early days as a new initiative to become a fully established school.
+After leaving Greenwich she was an inspector with HM Inspectorate of Prisons where her work included inspecting secure facilities holding children.

-As a solicitor Fran advocated for children in the prison and care systems and was the founding Director of the Howard League for Penal Reform’s children’s law department.
+As a solicitor Fran advocated for children in the prison and care systems and was the founding Director of the Howard League for Penal Reform’s children’s law department which takes test cases to improve the care and education of children in prison.
 This work led to the creation of a specialised juvenile estate and improved safeguarding and child protection links between prisons and local children’s services.
-She previously sat on the School’s Group of the Greenwich Children’s Safeguarding Board (now Partnership) and until recently was Vice-Chair of Governors at a London comprehensive.
+She was previously a member of the School’s Group at the Greenwich Children’s Safeguarding Board (now Partnership) and was Vice-Chair of Governors at a London comprehensive from 2015 to 2019.
 She has twin girls who were educated at Greenwich Steiner School.

 An English graduate, Kath was a teacher and senior leader in the mainstream for 15 years.
 Through the introduction of aspects of Steiner Waldorf principles and practice, she was able to transform schools and settings, with this work being recognised very positively by colleagues, children, parents and Ofsted.